A Death in the Department

 The students are now looking forward to moving into a brand new dorm that looks like a plush hotel.
 We have another excursion coming up in mid-November--an eight-day trip to Chengdu (the capital of Sichuan province) and a couple of mountain sites.
 No boats this time--just a very long bus ride.

 Sister Eva Hooker's chapbook of poems The Winter Keeper has just been published by Chapiteau Press.
 In his review, poet Frank Bidart says that this collection is "a momorable, elegant debut."
-To see her title poem, go to The Winter Keeper.

 Nancy Hynes, O.S.B.